 But what values will drive them as they make choices in pursuit of their dreams?
 And what impact will this have on their lives?

-The Times described this film as an ‘intravenous shot of joy in the January darkness.’
+The Times described this film as an ‘intravenous shot of joy.’
 And it certainly is that.
 But it is also more than that.
 In one key scene Sebastian shows Mia how jazz musicians are spontaneous, with individual instruments suddenly taking the lead and driving the music in a different direction.
 In the same way, the film illustrates how life is messy as new opportunities take us in unexpected directions.
 But what are the core values that underpin the choices we make, and affect what we worship?

 It’s 50 years since Marshall McLuhan famously said ‘the medium is the message’, and this is certainly evident in this film as its message is conveyed through its particular use of the musical genre, where even its structure breaks the standard mould for movies.

 Most films, and indeed many other forms of storytelling, use a three-act story arc.
 The first act, variously called the ‘setup’ or ‘exposition’, introduces the characters and their context, with sufficient back-story to cause the viewer to care about their lives.
 It leads to an ‘inciting incident’ – a dramatic turning point that raises a seemingly insurmountable problem.
 Then follows the second act, variously called ‘confrontation’ or ‘rising action’, in which the characters seek to overcome the problem, but the tension builds as their efforts simply make the problems worse.
 Finally, in the third act, usually called ‘resolution’, the characters eventually overcome the problems, with a dramatic and emotional climax.

 But La La Land has five parts, each explicitly signalled by a title on the screen (winter, spring, summer, fall, winter).
 What could have become a dramatic, climactic, resolution at the end of the third act (summer) turns out only to be a staging post in the story as it heads on into fall and winter.